 - 1. To provide a safe and secure environment, where education is valued and there is a belief in the abilities and potential of all children.
-Nurture the Potential to Succeed. - 2.
-To support our 'Looked After Children' and give them access to every opportunity available to achieve their potential, enjoy learning, and take as full a part as possible in all school activities. - 3.
-To ensure that school policies and procedures are followed for Looked After Children, as for all children. - 4.
+'Nurture the Potential to Succeed.' - 2.
+To support 'Children we Look After' and give them access to every opportunity available to achieve their potential, enjoy learning, and take as full a part as possible in all school activities. - 3.
+To ensure that school policies and procedures are followed for 'Children we Look After,' as for all children. - 4.
 To work with the Virtual School. - 5.
-To ensure that carers and social workers of Looked After Pupils are kept fully informed of their child's progress and attainment - 6.
-To produce PEPs (Personal Education Plans) each half-term to show how the funding that we receive is being spent and SMART targets are set to monitor and measure the impact of this spending. - 7.
-To fulfil our schools' role as corporate parents to promote and support the education of our Looked After Children, by asking the guestion, 'Would this be good enough for my child?'
+To ensure that carers and social workers of 'Children we Look After' are kept fully informed of their child's progress and attainment

+- 6. To produce PEPs (Personal Education Plans) each half-term to show how the funding that we receive is being spent and SMART targets are set to monitor and measure the impact of this spending. - 7.
+To fulfil our school's role as corporate parents to promote and support the education of the 'Children we Look After,' by asking the question, 'Would this be good enough for my child?'

-Our school's approach to supporting the educational achievement of Looked After Children is based on the following principles:
+Our school's approach to supporting the educational achievement of 'Children we Look After' is based on the following principles:

 - Prioritising education

 - Promoting attendance

 - Targeting support

 - Having high expectations and raising aspiration

 - Promoting inclusion

 - Achieving stability and continuity

 - Early intervention and priority action

 - Listening to children

-- Promoting health and well-being
+- · Promoting health and well-being

 - Minimising exclusions and promoting stability

 - Working in partnership with carers, social workers and other professionals